git-lfs/git-lfs/docs/api/http-v1-batch.md

 Here are the valid actions:

 * `upload` - This relation describes how to upload the object.
-Expect this with when the object has not been previously uploaded.
+If the object has not previously been uploaded the server should provide this action.
+If the object has been previously uploaded and the object content is known to the server, it should not provide this action.
+When the action is not provided, the client should assume the server already knows the object content and skip uploading it.
 * `verify` - The server can specify a URL for the client to hit after successfully uploading an object.
 This is an optional relation for the case that the server has not verified the object.
 * `download` - This relation describes how to download the object content.
 This only appears if an object has been previously uploaded.
-If object content is already available, the server should provide this action even if the request operation is `upload`, because the client can use the presence of this action to avoid duplicate uploads of object content which is already known to the server.

 An action can optionally include an `expires_at`, which is an ISO 8601 formatted timestamp for when the given action expires (usually due to a temporary token).